amhellmund/statedb/README.md

 The query operation reads consistently from the database in the context of parallel state updates.

-### Requirements

-The following non-functional requirements shall be included in the database design:

-- 1mio entities shall be (bulk-)created in below 1min
-- state updates shall be performed in parallel from multiple thousand compute instances
-- entity queries in a component of 100mio entities shall complete in below 10secs

 ## CLI

 The `statedb` executable is the central UI to interact with the database.